-One thinker who can help us understand more fully the anthropological vision that underlies Chrysostom’s argument is the 19th century Russian Orthodox philospher Vladimir Solovyov.
-Though he doesn’t engage Chrysostom’s sermons, Solovyov advances an argument that helps us understand why for the saint even the materially poor are obligated to participate in the philanthropic work of the Church.
-Specifically, I have in mind Solovyov’s broader argument that our right to property and to use it as we see fit (within the limits of the moral law) reflects our ability (1) to think, (2) to recognize ourselves in our own thoughts, and (3) to recognize our thoughts as distinct from ourselves.
+One thinker who can help us understand more fully the anthropological vision that underlies Chrysostom’s argument is the nineteenth-century Russian Orthodox philosopher Vladimir Soloviev.
+Though he doesn’t engage St. John Chrysostom’s sermons, Soloviev advances an argument that helps us understand why for the saint even the materially poor are obligated to participate in the philanthropic work of the Church.
+Specifically, I have in mind Soloviev’s broader argument that our right to property and to use it as we see fit (within the limits of the moral law) reflects our ability (1) to think; (2) to recognize ourselves in our own thoughts; and (3) to recognize our thoughts as distinct from ourselves.
 These are qualities that are not limited to the middle class or much the wealthy but are common to all human beings, including the very poorest among us.

-Given the pressing need to undo the economic, and more importantly moral and spiritual, damage done during the Soviet era, it is not suprising that the Russian Orthodox Church affirms the right to property.
-The Moscow Patriarchate in its 2000 document, “The Basis of the Social Concept of the Russian Orthodox Church” teaches that private property is essential to both a just civil society and the Church’s own ministries.
+Given the pressing need to undo the economic, and more importantly moral and spiritual, damage done during the Soviet era, it is not surprising that the Russian Orthodox Church affirms the right to property.
+The Moscow Patriarchate, in its 2000 document “The Basis of the Social Concept of the Russian Orthodox Church,” teaches that private property is essential to both a just civil society and the Church’s own ministries.
 Property, or more broadly wealth, is “God’s gift given to be used for [our] own and [our] neighbor’s benefit” (VII.2).
-The right to private property is “a socially recognized form of people’s relationship to the fruits of their labour and to natural resources” that under normal circumstances includes not only “the right to … use property” but also “to control and collect income” from one’s property and “to dispose of, lease, modify or liquidate property” (VII.1).
-While acknowledging that in a fallen world the creation of wealth and the right to private property can “produce … sinful phenomena” when undertaken in ways that are not “proper and morally justified” (VII.3), the Church stresses that this does not justify the dissolution of property rights or income re-distribution since “the alienation and re-distribution of property” violates “the rights of its legitimate owners” (VII.3).
+The right to private property is “a socially recognized form of people’s relationship to the fruits of their labor and to natural resources” that under normal circumstances includes not only “the right to … use property” but also “to control and collect income” from one’s property and “to dispose of, lease, modify or liquidate property” (VII.1).
+While acknowledging that in a fallen world the creation of wealth and the right to private property can “produce … sinful phenomena” when undertaken in ways that are not “proper and morally justified” (VII.3), the Church stresses that this does not justify the dissolution of property rights or income redistribution since “the alienation and redistribution of property” violates “the rights of its legitimate owners” (VII.3).